dagger/dagger/docs/learn/107-kubernetes.md

   <TabItem value="kind">

-Let's see how to deploy locally an image and push it to the local cluster
+Let's see how to deploy an image locally and push it to the local cluster

 `kube/todoapp.cue` faces these changes:

-- `suffix`, a random string for unique tag name
+- `suffix`, a random string for a unique tag name
 - `repository`, source code of the app to build.
-Needs to have a Dockerfile
+It needs to have a Dockerfile
 - `registry`, URI of the registry to push to
 - `image`, build of the image
-- `remoteImage`, push image to registry
+- `remoteImage`, push an image to the registry
 - `kustomization`, apply kustomization to image

 ```cue title="todoapp/kube/todoapp.cue"